ThomasPSpargo/COLOC-reporter/manuscriptMaterials/README.md

 ### 02_LAVA_analyses

 LAVA is a software which enables 'local' genetic correlation analysis stratifying the genome across semi-independent linkage disequilibrium blocks.
-Before local genetic correlation analysis is performed between pairs of traits, LAVA derives univariate heritability estimates across trait pairs to remove any regions without sufficient heritability in both of the compared traits for for robust correlation analysis.
+Before local genetic correlation analysis is performed between pairs of traits, LAVA derives univariate heritability estimates to remove any regions without sufficient heritability in both of the compared traits for robust correlation analysis.

 The local genetic correlation analysis performed is based on scripts provided in the [LAVA GitHub repository](https://github.com/josefin-werme/LAVA).
 The LAVA repository provides instructions for installing the LAVA R package (v0.1.0) and information about the file structures for the analysis.
 The updated scripts used for the current analyses are provided here.